Tirikefe41/TIRIKEFE41-blockchain-developer-bootcamp-final-project/README.md

-# DAZA: Decentralized Afro Zoned Accounts.
+# DAZA: Decentralized Afro Zoned Addresses.

 ## DAZA is uses an innovative ramp to empowers users through the gains that emanate from Token staking and P2P Dex swapping.